Jimfarrugia/gatsby-portfolio/README.md

 ---

-The new version of my development portfolio, built with Gatsby and hosted with Netlify.
+The new version of my development portfolio.
+Built with Gatsby and hosted with Netlify.

 #### Why?